Moroxi/Fov-Mod/README.md

 ## Description <a name="description"></a>

-The FOV Mod is a performance and responsiveness enhancement modification for Venge.io, a popular first-person shooter game.
+The Fov Mod is a performance and responsiveness enhancement modification for Venge.io, a popular first-person shooter game.
 Designed to improve performance and responsiveness in competitive matches, the mod removes certain assets and utilizes smoother textures.